Richard-Mitchell1/metapulsar/CONTRIBUTING.md

-# Contributing to MetaPulsar Analysis Toolkit
+# Contributing to MetaPulsar

-We welcome contributions to the MetaPulsar Analysis Toolkit!
+We welcome contributions to MetaPulsar!
 This document provides guidelines for contributing to the project.

 ## 🚀 Getting Started